plblum/jivs/docs/Jivs_API.md

 }
 ```
 #### Configuring ValueHosts
-The [`ValidationManagerConfigBuilder class`](#the-validationmanagerconfigbuilder-class) has these functions to add ValueHosts by their type.
+The [`ValueHostsManagerConfigBuilder class`](#the-valuehostsmanagerconfigbuilder-class) has these functions to add ValueHosts by their type.
-> The Form Configuration Adapter is actually a subclass of `ValidationManagerConfigBuilder`, supporting the same functions.
+> The Form Configuration Adapter is actually a subclass of `ValueHostsManagerConfigBuilder`, supporting the same functions.
 - `field()` adds or modifies an `FieldValueHost` configuration.
 You can chain validator functions like requireText() and regExp() to it.

     `field(valueHostName, dataType?, *parameters object*?): IValidatorBuilder`